-Miami Dade College is a two-year, state-supported college with seven campuses and two centers.
-It's the largest institution of higher learning in the country and it is also one of the best.
+Miami Dade College is a two-year state supported community college with eight campuses and numerous outreach centers.
+It’s one of the largest community colleges in the country and it is also one of the best.
 Founded in 1926, the University of Miami is the largest private research institution in the southern United States.
-UM has become a model of excellence in the recruitment, education, and graduation of students in underrepresented groups in the biomedical sciences.
+University of Miami has become a model of excellence in the recruitment, education and graduation students in underrepresented groups in the biomedical sciences.

 The student must complete the application, submit an updated high school transcript, and two letters of recommendation from high school teachers and/or counselors.
 Applications should be submitted to The Honors College director on the campus to which the student plans to attend.

 Learn more about the program from Dr. Michael S. Gaines, professor and assistant provost of undergraduate research and community outreach at the University of Miami.Read the letter